-The PhD program in comparative ethnic studies offers an innovative and streamlined path to provide students with broad training to enable them to research and analyze the intersectional and relational workings of race, ethnicity, gender, class and sexuality in national and transnational contexts.
+The PhD program in comparative ethnic studies offers an innovative path to provide students with broad training to enable them to research and analyze the intersectional and relational workings of race, ethnicity, indigeneity, gender, class, sexuality, religion, dis/ability and legal status in local, regional and global contexts.
 It provides flexibility for students to pursue their individual research interests, while ensuring that they are grounded in both the foundational and cutting-edge theories in ethnic studies.

-The department is dedicated to interrogating the relational nature of race and its attendant categories, particularly gender and sexuality, using frameworks that account for the increasingly transnational ways that these categories are constructed, resisted and inhabited.
-However, we believe that rigorous comparative and relational analyses can only grow out of deep groundings in the particular areas of Africana, Asian American, Chicana and Chicano, and Native American/Indigenous studies.
-Methodologically and theoretically, our faculty members possess training and expertise in interdisciplinary fields, including ethnic studies, women's and gender studies, cultural studies, literary and film studies, border studies and American studies, as well as traditional disciplines, including anthropology, history, philosophy and sociology.
+The department is dedicated to interrogating the relational nature of race and its attendant categories, particularly gender and sexuality, using frameworks that account for the increasingly global ways that these categories are constructed, resisted and inhabited.
+However, we believe that rigorous comparative and relational analyses can only grow out of deep groundings in the particular areas of Africana, Asian American, Chicanx/Latinx, and Native American/Indigenous studies.
+Methodologically and theoretically, our faculty members possess training and expertise in interdisciplinary fields, including ethnic studies; women, gender and sexuality studies; environmental studies; critical sports studies; critical and intersectional criminology; cultural studies; literary and film studies; border studies; and American studies; as well as traditional disciplines, including anthropology, history, religious studies and sociology.

 Doctoral students are expected to demonstrate an ability to independently carry out original field research, acquire original data, make appropriate analyses and prepare reports of publishable caliber.
 Students must demonstrate proficiency in a broad subject of learning and the ability to critically evaluate work in ethnic studies.
 The PhD program is comprised of three basic components: coursework, a comprehensive examination and the dissertation.